 PR is a crucial component of how Mancur’s theory works

 The Economist Magazine wrote, “the fewer farm voters there are, the more important the “farm vote” has become.”
-This is true, because back when farmers were 90% of the population, if they had tried to get subsidies from the other 10% they amount of the welfare check per farmer would have been worthless, but now that farmers are closer to 1% of the population, every dollar they take from everyone else is worth 99 dollars to each farmer.
+This is a bit misleading.
+What they should have written is that the farm political donations have become more important for shaping the industry.
+This is because back when farmers were 90% of the population, if they had tried to get subsidies from the other 10% they amount of the welfare check per farmer would have been worthless, and farmers were mostly too poor to be able to afford political contributions.
+But now that farmers are closer to 1% of the population, every dollar they take from everyone else is worth 99 dollars to each farmer and a few farmers (and agribusiness corporations) have gotten so wealthy that they have millions of dollars at stake each year in government protectionism and subsidies.

 So if this math gives a concentrated financial interest group more power than a diffuse interest group, what limits the power of the wealthy group in a democracy?
 If sugar farmers can take $3.5 billion from Americans who eat sugar, why not $300 billion?
 The key for special interest group success in fleecing the majority is that the minority must either: